 Depending on their location and composition, membranes have a whole range of functions, but the key point common to them all is that they act to separate a cell, or different sections of a cell, from their surroundings.

-Plasma membranes are often described as semipermeable, meaning that only certain molecules can pass through them, using proteins embedded in their surface.
+Cellular membranes are often described as semipermeable, meaning that only certain molecules can pass through them, using proteins embedded in their surface.
 The membranes can be likened to walls separating the rooms in a house.
 They control which substances will move into and out of the cell, with proteins acting effectively as the “doors” to each “room” which can be “locked” or “unlocked” for specific substances.

-Whether they are internal cell membranes or are at the cell surface, all plasma membranes have the same basic structure which we will look at first, before learning their functions and the factors that affect their permeability.
+Whether they are internal cell membranes or are at the cell surface, all cellular membranes have the same basic structure which we will look at first, before learning their functions and the factors that affect their permeability.

 Definition: Plasma Membrane